sparkfabrik/archlinux-ansible-provisioner/README.md

 To install it, just follow the [Installation guide](INSTALLATION.md)

+You can find the full `pkglist` on the root of this repository, which is kept automatically updated from a running system

 ## Usage after installation

 Once you've installed Archlinux using this ansible playbook, you can always re-run it totally or just partially, using tags.